 Please note that since Chrome 26, Adobe Flash Player settings for Chrome are handled at this Macromedia web page.
 For all other browsers, follow instructions in the Securing Adobe Flash Player article.

 Since Chrome 24, you can also block unsandboxed plug-ins from automatically accessing files on your computer.
 The recommended setting, Ask me when a site wants to use a plug-in to access my computer is fine, but those who need enhanced security can select the Do not allow any sites to use a plug-in to access my computer option.

-Finally, click OK to close the Content settings window.
+Finally, click Done to close the Content settings window.

 Back in Privacy section of Settings tab, make sure that Enable phishing and malware protection and Send a 'Do Not Track' request with your browsing traffic are checked.
 The first one will keep you away from malicious sites and downloads, the second one will prevent some usage tracking by advertisers.